Sir Boateng Online

 Brief About the 4-Way Arduino Traffic System

 Traffic is a major challenge in many cities in the world today.
-The number of vehicles are gradually increasing day by day all over the world.
+The number of vehicles is gradually increasing day by day all over the world.
 In many instances, traffic flow is directed by devices such as traffic lights.

 Traffic lights have become an integral part of human day-to-day life activities.
-This article focuses on the construction of an Arduino based traffic light system developed and programmed with the Proteus ISIS and Arduino IDE respectively.
+This article focuses on the construction of an Arduino traffic light system developed and programmed with the Proteus ISIS and Arduino IDE respectively.

-This system was designed to control vehicular movement as well as assisting pedestrians crossing with an interruptible bush button.
+This system was designed to control vehicular movement as well as assist pedestrians crossing with an interruptible bush button.
 The button when pushed will interrupt the normal sequence of the traffic control and thus start the pedestrian crossing cycle for a predetermined period of time.
 This will, therefore, allow people to cross the road.

 The programming platform for the simulation of the Arduino traffic light system was done purely with the Arduino IDE.
 For this reason, the project can be physically assembled with real components off the shelf.